-•Make sure the power cables are connected to the R0, S0, T0 of the filter pack (FR-BFP) (If using the inverter without filter pack, connect to the R, S, T of the inverter).
+- •Make sure the power cables are connected to the R/L1, S/L2, T/L3 of the inverter.
 Never connect the power cable to the U, V, W of the inverter.
-(Phase need not be matched)
+Doing so will damage the inverter.
+(Phase need not be matched) - •Connect the motor to U, V, W. At this time, turning on the forward rotation switch (signal) rotates the motor in the counterclockwise direction when viewed from the motor shaft.